 IBNR reserve is the estimated amount expected for claims that may have already occurred but have not yet been reported to the Company.
 The IBNR reserve has been calculated using the Expected Loss Method.
 Under this method, the ultimate value of the claims (Net Ultimate Loss) is estimated by multiplying the Net Earned Premium by the loss ratio for each line of business.
 The IBNR is the difference between the expected Net Ultimate Loss and the Net Incurred Loss to Date.

 The loss ratios used are based on the market data for the lines of business in the countries of origin of the risk or business.
-As of December 31st.
-2023, the company adopted the Chain Ladder Actuarial Method and certified the calculations with an external actuarial consulting firm.
-The IBNR Reserve was estimated using the Chain Ladder Method, which takes into account the development of claims by origin year from Active Re historical data.
+As of December 31, 2023, the Company adopted the Chain Ladder Actuarial Method and certified the calculations with an external actuarial consulting firm.
+The IBNR Reserve was estimated using the Chain Ladder Method, which takes into account the development of claims by origin year from Active Re's historical data.
+The Company continued estimating the IBNR using the Chain Ladder Method during 2024.